AishaSari/business-profit-analysis/README.md

 2. **Data Transformation and Calculation**
    - Reshapes the dataset into a wide format for analysis.
    - Calculates average revenue per business.
-   - Estimates business profit assuming a fixed profit margin (15%).
+   - Estimates profit using an assumed 15% profit margin.
+   - Filters observations outside the 5th and 95th percentile thresholds.
-   - Applies winsorization to reduce the influence of extreme outliers.
+   - Applies a `log(1 + estimated profit)` transformation to reduce skew.
-   - Performs log transformation on estimated profit to normalize the distribution.

-3. **Descriptive Statistics and Confidence Intervals**
+3. **Statistical Analysis**
-   - Computes summary statistics by location type.
+   - Calculates descriptive statistics by location type.
+   - Estimates 95% confidence intervals.
-   - Calculates 95% confidence intervals for log-estimated profit.
+   - Performs an independent t-test comparing urban and rural log-estimated profit.
+   - Builds an OLS regression model using location type as the explanatory variable.

 4. **Statistical Testing**
    - Performs independent t-tests comparing estimated profits between urban and rural areas.